skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 but from here they can go north or south along the cliff wall, or climb it.

-Eomer searches and notices some moss has been disturbed on the rocky ground to the south.
+Eomier searches and notices some moss has been disturbed on the rocky ground to the south.
 A small patch has been scraped away, which may indicate someone has walked here in the last few days.
 They decide to go south.

 Suddenly Thordek bids the party to halt.
 He has spotted a tripwire across the path.
-Eomer examines it, finding that it leads to a pile of large rocks that look out-of-place atop the cliff-like slope.
+Eomier examines it, finding that it leads to a pile of large rocks that look out-of-place atop the cliff-like slope.
 It's easy for them to figure out that the wire probably causes a torrent of falling rocks to spill across the path.
 Instead of disabling it, they